Dominexis/Collatz-Conjecture/README.md

 - `denominator`: The base denominator computed from that input.

+- `denominators`: The list of all possible simplified denominators derived from the base denominator and the base numerators.

 - `denominator_factors`: The prime factors of the base denominator.
 The keys of the array are the factors.
 The values of the array are the number of times that factor appears.

 - `numerators`: The numerators which are computed from all possible loops from that input.
 The keys of the array are the numerators.
 The values of the array are the greatest common divisors between the base numerators and the base denominators.